 Regular Climbing Nights

-- 6pm-8pm Wed nights is ODC climbing night.
-Our Wednesday sessions are currently being run at City Summit in Malaga.
-We have a selection of harnesses and shoes available for members to use free of charge (first in, best dressed with regards to shoe sizes) and you'll receive a discount on entry when you show you UWA ODC membership card.
+We have a regular rock climbing session to train members to climb safely.
+We provide a selection of harnesses and shoes available for members to use free of charge (first in, best dressed with regards to shoe sizes) and you'll receive a discount on entry when you show you UWA ODC membership card.

 Where do we go?